10 Email Productivity Tips for Notion Users

 - Get Started

 You use Notion to organize your life, but email keeps pulling you back into a messy inbox.
-Here are 10 practical tips to bridge the gap between email and Notion — so you spend less time in your inbox and more time in your workspace.
+These 10 tips bridge the gap, so you spend less time in your inbox and more time in your workspace.
+None of them require changing your email client.

 1. Forward, Don't Copy-Paste